 To facilitate unitholders' understanding of these differences, issuers should compare the rights and obligations generally available to corporate shareholders under applicable corporate statutes with those provided in the declaration of trust, highlighting any material differences.
 For example, under corporate law a corporation is required to hold an annual meeting enabling shareholders to exercise the right to elect directors to the board.
-If the declaration of trust does not enable unitholders to elect the directors to the board of the income trust, this fact should be clearly identified.
+If the declaration of trust, this fact should be clearly identified.